 It was far easier for her to graduate from the University of Oregon with a degree in journalism – no bears.
 She and her husband live in unincorporated Beaverton.

-Julie Titus is the Corporate and Individual Giving Development Associate, providing support to our Corporate and Individual Partnership Officers, Public Relations Officer, and coordinating our volunteer program.
+Julie Titus is the Development Associate, providing support to our Corporate and Individual Partnership Officers and Public Relations Officer.
 Prior to joining Virginia Garcia, Julie spent more than a decade in fundraising, leading teams to reach out door-to-door, over the phone, and with major individual asks on health care, environmental, and consumer protection campaigns.

 Julie received her Bachelor of Arts in Women’s and Gender Studies from Macalester College.
 She also spent two years studying, traveling, and volunteering in Central and South America.
 She serves on the Board of Directors of OSPIRG Foundation and The Minga Foundation.
 Julie has lived in Oregon since 2004, and currently resides in western Washington County with her husband and dogs, where she enjoys gardening and photography.
 She feels privileged to help expand Virginia Garcia’s resources to benefit her neighbors and community.